Looking for some new things to do with kids?

 7850-B Clinard Farms Rd, High Point, NC

 All-A-Flutter Farms is an agritourism farm and nursery devoted to promoting conservation of the monarch butterfly.
 Although they are a field-trip only facility during the week, they offer family shows on select Saturdays.
 Family show tours typically last an hour to an hour and a half, and include learning about the farm, hand feeding the butterflies, and access to the farm grounds.
 After the provided tour you can enjoy the nature trails, play area, and picnic areas.
+This is a springtime and summer destination only.

 Tickets are $10 per person, with kids 2 and under free.